Vanderbilt University Logo

 Overview

-The Locke Biosensing lab is dedicated to designing point-of-care diagnostic tools using light-based technologies and nanoplasmonic structures that can be used to detect and monitor diseases rapidly and non-invasively.
-We also focus on understanding current clinical needs, including those in low-resource settings through various clinical and interdisciplinary collaborations.
+The Locke Biosensing lab is dedicated to designing point-of-care diagnostic tools using light-based technologies and nanoplasmonic structures that can detect and monitor diseases rapidly and noninvasively.
+We also focus on understanding current clinical needs, including those in low-resource settings, through various clinical and interdisciplinary collaborations.

 Eosinophilic Esophagitis (EoE) is a chronic immune-mediated disease that affects the esophagus.
-In late stages, this allergy-associated condition causes chronic dysphagia and food impaction requiring immediate endoscopic intervention.
+In late stages, this allergy-associated condition causes chronic dysphagia and food impaction, requiring immediate endoscopic intervention.
 However, in pediatric cases, the symptoms are less distinguishable from other esophageal disorders (i.e., Gastroesophageal reflux disease).
 The current clinical approach requires a two-step process that is burdensome, especially for young children.
-Therefore, the objectives of this project is to design of a novel biomarker detection platform towards non-invasive monitoring of EoE at the point-of-care.
-To accomplish this goal:
+Therefore, this project aims to design a novel biomarker detection platform for non-invasive monitoring of EoE.
+To accomplish this goal, we use mass spectrometry to 1) explore the relationship between salivary metabolites and active EoE and 2) explore optical analytical tools to design point-of-care diagnostic tools.

 This project is in collaboration with Monroe Carell Jr. Children’s Hospital at Vanderbilt University Medical Center (Dr. Girish Hiremath, Department of Pediatric Gastroenterology, Hepatology, and Nutrition).